 Use light-touch targeting to strengthen contact

-Supporting a campaign with different mediums doesn’t have to be the same as overloading supporters.
+Supporting a charity digital marketing campaign with different mediums doesn’t have to be the same as overloading supporters.
 If you’re sending an important email campaign, consider using email list targeting to advertise on platforms like Facebook.
 Likewise, consider website retargeting on Google, Facebook, and Twitter to advertise specific campaigns to only the people who were interested enough to visit the page on your site.
 It’s pretty easy to set up but importantly, you must have permission to use data this way, which brings us nicely on to the next challenge.

 Problem 2: data concerns and backlash over wealth screening